 5. Provides leadership in the utilization of student system applications (e.g., Banner, Luminus, and custom-built) by utilizing knowledge of information needs, becoming knowledgeable about new releases, changes, and upgrades, and effectively communicating recommendations for enhancement to the Enrollment Services Systems Coordinator and Computer Services staff.

 6. Works within the faculty governance system for curricular changes, additions, and deletions by working with faculty senate members, councils, department heads, deans, and the Office of the Provost, monitoring the progress of all curricular proposals through the approval process, implementing those changes by inclusion in the Missouri State University Catalog, Missouri State University Class Schedule, and the course and degree program databases, and modifying or implementing policies, procedures, and processes as necessary.

 7. Oversees protection of the confidentiality of student academic records by enforcing the provisions of the Family Educational Rights and Privacy Act as amended, providing appropriate training opportunities for University faculty and staff, and properly responding to subpoenas issued to obtain student academic information in conjunction with the University’s Legal Counsel.

 8. Represents the Office of the Registrar, Enrollment Management, and Student Affairs by serving on both permanent and ad hoc University committees.

 9. Manages funds by developing the annual departmental budget and controlling expenditures.

 10. Oversees the application of University and departmental policies by overseeing the communication of those policies to students, faculty, and staff, interpreting and applying those policies, and exercising discretionary authority to make exceptions as deemed appropriate.

 11. Assures compliance with the rules, regulations, and laws which govern veterans’ programs and services by supervising an assistant registrar who holds the designation of veterans certifying official.

 12. Ensures compliance with National Collegiate Athletic Association (NCAA) eligibility requirements through oversight of the athletic eligibility certification process and effective cooperation with the Office of Athletics.

-14. Remains competent and current through self-directed professional reading, developing professional contact with colleagues, attending professional development courses, and attending training and/or courses as required by the Associate Vice President for Enrollment Management.
+14. Remains competent and current through self-directed professional reading, developing professional contact with colleagues, attending professional development courses, and attending training and/or courses as required by the Associate Vice President for Enrollment Management and Services.